hashicorp/terraform-website/content/source/docs/cloud/api/workspaces.html.md

 | `data.attributes.run-failures`             | number | Reports the number of failed runs                                                       |
 | `data.attributes.workspace-kpis-run-count` | number | Total number of runs taken into account by these metrics                                |

-### Readme

-The workspace resource includes a `readme` attribute.
-When a workspace is VCS backed, that field is populated with the contents of the repository `README.md` file.
-The contents of this field are not filtered or sanitized.
-Terraform Cloud does this sanitization on the client-side.

 ### Sample Request

 ```shell